zdz0086/Swin-msi/README.md

 We provide the mosquito taxonomy index [Unknown_mosquito_identification.py](Unknown_mosquito_identification.py) in this work.
 Please change to your classification method if you need to use it.

-# Overview all architecture for Swin-msi
+# Overview all architecture of Swin-msi
 ![MSI](figures/MSI.png)

 # Set up